ronnieholm/FSharp-onion-architecture-sample/docs/architecture/ADR007-dependency-injection.md

 dependencies fro the `AppEnv` instance and pass explicitly pass those into request handlers (the `runAsync` functions).

+One could make the argument that passing `IStoryRepository` instead of indivial functions we're still not explicit enough about dependencies.
+But passing individual functions can lead to many more arguments.
+Passing individual interface implementations is the middle ground between a single `IAppEnv` argument and individual functions (but perhaps we should backtrack and pass `IAppEnv`.
+Handlers aren't that long anyway and one can extract a list of depedencies by searching handler code for `env.`).

 We don't inject the .NET DI container into `AppEnv`.
 Rather, if a dependency requires a type held by the .NET DI, such as the database connection string or `IOptions<SomeType>` configuration data, web extract these types from the .NET